 DEMSMA helps small businesses get loans

 DEMSMA works with lenders to provide loans to small businesses.
 The agency doesn’t lend money directly to small business owners.
 Instead, it sets guidelines for loans made by its partnering lenders, community development organizations, and micro-lending institutions.
-DEMSMA reduces risk for lenders and makes it easier for them to access capital.
-That makes it easier for small businesses to get loans.
+DEMSMA reduces risk for lenders and makes it easier for MSMEs to access capital.

 Counseling and education